 How to make Berries and Cake Custard Pudding?

 As discussed, first we need to make the custard.
-If you don't have egg yolks or don't want to use it, then feel free to use custard powder (I don't recommend) or homemade Pudding mix (much better choice).
-While that is chilling in the fridge, make a batch of whipped cream, prep the berries and any other fruits you want to add and keep gather a few cookies that you want to finish up.
-Yes, those last ones in the pack that no one eats. :-) And not to forget the cake pieces that you want to use up.
+If you don't have egg yolks or don't want to use them, then feel free to use custard powder (I don't recommend it) or homemade Pudding mix (a much better choice).
+While that is chilling in the fridge, make a batch of whipped cream, prep the berries and any other fruits you want to add and keep gathering a few cookies that you want to finish up.
+Yes, those last ones in the pack that no one eats. 🙂 And not to forget the cake pieces that you want to use up.
 Assemble the way your heart desires!

 I first took half of the chilled custard and folded it into the whipped cream along with the berries, oranges, cake pieces and pistachios.
 Lined the pudding tray with biscuits and dumped this fruit custard and topped with the remaining chilled custard and sprinkled some more nuts.
 Chilled for several hours before serving scoops.

 The good day pistachio biscuits base and the whipped cream stuffed with vanilla sponge cake, berries and oranges make a delicious creamy pudding with a medley of textures playing in every spoon.
-The slight crunch from the softened biscuit base, the custard soaked cake and custard sauce that has streams of berry and orange flavours running throughout can totally make up for the failed bake. :-)
+The slight crunch from the softened biscuit base, the custard-soaked cake and the custard sauce that has streams of berry and orange flavours running throughout can totally make up for the failed bake. 🙂